Anushka Sharma: I'm Not A Newcomer & I Don't Have To Do Movies Just For The Heck Of It

 - Should You Buy The New Tata Harrier? — Check Out Its Pros And Cons

-Anushka Sharma has completed 10 years in the movie business and the actor believes the reason for her successful run are the "unconventional" choices she has made as a performer, producer and an entrepreneur.
-Anushka, who carved a niche with films like Band Baaja Baaraat, PK, Sultan, NH10, made her debut opposite Shah Rukh Khan in 2008 blockbuster Rab Ne Bana Di Jodi.
+Anushka Sharma has completed 10 years in the movie business and the actor believes the reason for her successful run is the "unconventional" choices she has made as a performer, producer and an entrepreneur.
+Anushka, who carved a niche with films like Band Baaja Baaraat, PK, Sultan, and NH10, made her debut opposite Shah Rukh Khan in the 2008 blockbuster Rab Ne Bana Di Jodi.

 "I have always made unconventional choices because it comes from my instincts.
 I have been successful with those unconventional choices.
 I have made a career with unconventional choices and that's why I have created a different standing for myself in the film industry," Anushka told PTI.